-Sampling allows large-scale research to be carried out with a more realistic cost and time-frame because it uses a smaller number of individuals in the population to stand in for the whole.
+Sampling allows large-scale research to be carried out with a more realistic cost and time-frame because it uses a smaller number of individuals in the population with representative characteristics to stand in for the whole.

 The total number of people or things you are interested in

 A smaller number within your population that will represent the whole

 The process and method of selecting your sample

 Why is sampling important?